gssam2210/countdown-timer/README.md

 # Countdown Timer ⏳

-This repository contains a simple script that counts down from 10 to 1.
+This repository has a simple script that counts down from 10 to 1.

 ## Code in This Repo
 ```python